picotech/picosdk-python-examples/README.md

 ## Applications written by our customers

-The following are Python examples written by our Customers:
+The following are Python examples written by our customers:

 * [pico-python](https://github.com/colinoflynn/pico-python)
 * [PicoPy](https://github.com/hgomersall/PicoPy)